 South Carolina operates on a tort-based car accident system, meaning you have the right to hold an at-fault driver responsible for the damages they caused you to suffer.
-If you believe a careless or reckless driver caused you to sustain injuries in a crash, a car accident lawyer in Columbia, SC may be able to help you file an insurance claim or personal injury lawsuit to collect compensation for your accident-related losses.
+If you believe a careless or reckless driver caused you to sustain injuries in a crash, a car accident lawyer in Columbia, SC may be able to help you file an insurance claim or personal injury lawsuit to collect fair compensation for your accident-related losses.

 At George Sink, P.A.
-Injury Lawyers, our car accident team can help you understand your rights and options after a Columbia car crash.
+Injury Lawyers, our car accident team of personal injury attorneys can help you understand your rights and options for your personal injury claims after a Columbia car crash.
 If we believe you have a viable case, we can go to work for you and we have the experience to help you get the money you deserve — faster.

 Call us today at 803-999-2993 to schedule your free case review with a member of our team.

 Damages Available in a Columbia Car Accident Case

-There is no way to know exactly how much your case might be worth until we conduct a full investigation and have a good idea about the value of your losses and expenses.
-Even if you experience a minor injury and receive minimal medical care, you can still receive compensation for chest pain, ankle and foot pain, and even generalized pain after a car accident.
-We cannot calculate an appropriate settlement sum until we analyze your medical records and get a deeper understanding of your case.
-We can, however, help you understand the types of damages we can often recover for our clients after a Columbia, SC car accident.
+There is no way to know exactly how much your case might be worth until we conduct a full investigation and document the value of your losses and expenses.
+Even if you experience a minor injury and receive minimal medical care, you can still receive financial compensation for chest pain, ankle and foot pain, and even generalized pain after a car accident.
+We cannot calculate an appropriate settlement sum until our experienced attorneys analyze your medical records and get a deeper understanding of your case.
+We can, however, help you understand the types of damages we can often recover from the responsible party for our clients after a Columbia, SC car accident.

 The types of damages you recover in your case may vary somewhat, because every situation is different, and you may or may not have endured the full range of losses.
 We’ll let you know about that.
 Alternatively, we may be able to recover additional damages not included on this list if we can definitively link them to the accident.